kudobuilder/kudo.dev/content/docs/recipes/upgrade-kafka.md

 kubectl get pods kafka-kafka-0 -n kudo-kafka -o json | jq -r '.spec.containers[].image'
 ```

-the expected output will show the container images used by the KUDO Kafka pods.
+The expected output will show the container images used by the KUDO Kafka pods.
 The `mesosphere/kafka` image should be the upgraded version `1.1.0-2.4.0`

 ```
 quay.io/prometheus/node-exporter:v0.18.1